-- Contents insurance.
 Contents insurance protects your furniture and possessions against loss or damage due to an extensive range of events.

-- Home and contents insurance.
 Combining all the cover of the two policies listed above, a home and contents insurance policy provides a high level of protection for your building and possessions.